Effective Executive Leadership and the Challenges of Change Management

-Morning: Session 1 – A toolbox for Executive Headship – Juliette Jackson
+Morning: Session 1 – A toolbox for effective Executive Headship

 School leadership continues to evolve as it always has done.
 Headteachers continue to find the role a fascinating and hugely satisfying one but also increasingly demanding and more recently, sometimes overwhelming.
 The accountability agenda, safeguarding, ever increasing expectation (Ofsted), curriculum review, keeping up with evidence-based pedagogy, budget constraints, recruitment and induction are a lot for one Headteacher to manage on their own and remain (relatively!) sane and enjoying their work.